w14525555/FaultTolerantOrleans/ReadMe.md

 7. Clear the tracking information in tracker.
 8. Clear the reverse log and incremental log(memory) of every grains.
 9. Restart the timer of barriers.

+Orleans Recovery Mechanism:
+If a grain is not active anymore, Orleans will reactivate it in the next method call.
+The thing you need to handle and make sure is correct in the context of your application is the state.
+A grain's state can be partially updated or the operation might be something which should be done across multiple grains and is carried on partially.